Quantum algorithms for equational reasoning: Results

-We have shown that the orbit states of $S$ can be prepared via IQA, and that this process can be accurately simulated using tensor network methods.
 Once orbit states are available, measuring fidelities and observables enables efficient solutions to both the word problem and the counting problem.
 The results of these tasks are presented in Figure~\ref{fig:tn_word_and_count}.